Rebel land mine wounds 7 soldiers in central Philippines | Politics

 A land mine set by suspected communist guerrillas wounded seven soldiers in the central Philippines on Tuesday, in one of the insurgents' first known attacks since President Ferdinand Marcos Jr. took office last week.

-Army troops were checking reports from villagers of anti-personnel mines laid by New People's Army rebels along a village trail in Mapanas town in Northern Samar province when an explosion wounded seven soldiers, regional army commander Maj.
+Army troops were checking reports from villagers of anti-personnel mines laid by rebels from the New People's Army, the Communist Party of the Philippines' armed wing, along a village trail in Mapanas town in Northern Samar province when an explosion wounded the seven soldiers, regional army commander Maj.
 Gen. Edgardo de Leon said.

 Two of the wounded soldiers were in critical condition, he said, adding that no villagers were injured.